emmilymcdonald/MAT4376-project-2-team-3/AB_DataSet/task_2/01-AB_Testing.md

 https://9fv2vh.csb.app/

+Because the curves overlap slightly, it indicates a potential difference in performance between the landing pages' conversion rates.
+Because both curves are the same height, we can expect the same probabilty for observing their respective conversion rates.

 ## AB Beta Probability Density Function

 <!--- ![AB Beta Probability Density Function](https://github.com/EvaGostiuk/MAT4376-project-2-team-3/blob/master/AB_DataSet/task_2/ABTEST_BetaProb_DensityFunction.png?raw=true) -->

 https://5yxnmt.csb.app/

+The Beta Distribution has a skewed distribution, therefore there is a higher probability of observing values closer to 0.25 and 0.
+The highest probability value for the conversion rate is approximately 0.125, with more certainity due to it's pointed peak.

 ## AB Histogram of the mean

 <!--- ![AB Histogram of the mean](https://github.com/EvaGostiuk/MAT4376-project-2-team-3/blob/master/AB_DataSet/task_2/ABTEST_hist_of_mean.png?raw=true) -->

 https://qdv5vp.csb.app/

+Indicates the most uplift peaks which is at 2.5%.
+Also, the posterior mass, which accounts for 99.2% of the samples is above 0, indicating that we can be 99.2% certain that there is a higher likelyhood of individuals converting using the new page.

 # Simulating the AB Dataset but with only 100 Random Samples